-TRANSPARENCY OBLIGATIONS FOR CERTAIN AI SYSTEMS
+TRANSPARENCY OBLIGATIONS FOR PROVIDERS AND USERS OF CERTAIN AI SYSTEMS

-Article 52 Transparency obligations for certain AI systems
+Transparency obligations for providers and users of certain AI systems

-- 1. Providers shall ensure that AI systems intended to interact with natural persons are designed and developed in such a way that those systems inform that natural persons are informed that they are interacting with an AI system, unless this is obvious from the point of view of a reasonable person from the circumstances and the context of use.
-This obligation shall not apply to AI systems authorised by law to detect, prevent, investigate and prosecute criminal offences, unless those systems are available for the public to report a criminal offence. - 2.
+- 1. Providers shall ensure that AI systems intended to interact with natural persons are designed and developed in such a way that those systems inform that that natural persons are informed are informed that they are interacting with an AI system, unless this is obvious from the point of view of a reasonable natural person who is reasonably well-informed, observant and circumspect, taking into account from the circumstances and the context of use.
+This obligation shall not apply to AI systems authorised by law to detect, prevent, investigate and prosecute criminal offences, subject to appropriate safeguards for the rights and freedoms of third parties, unless those systems are available for the public to report a criminal offence. - 2.
 Users of an emotion recognition system or a biometric categorisation system shall inform of the operation of the system the natural persons exposed thereto.
 This obligation shall not apply to AI systems used for biometric categorisation, which are permitted by law to detect, prevent and investigate criminal offences, subject to appropriate safeguards for the rights and freedoms of third parties. - 2a.
 Users of an emotion recognition system shall inform of the operation of the system the natural persons exposed thereto.
-This obligation shall not apply to AI systems used for emotion recognition which are permitted by law to detect, prevent and investigate criminal offences in the context of criminal investigations. - 3.
-Users of in the context of criminal investigations. - 3.
-Users of an AI system that generates or manipulates image, audio or video content that appreciably resembles existing persons, objects, places or other entities or events and would falsely appear to a person to be authentic or truthful ('deep fake'), shall disclose that the content has been artificially generated or manipulated. - However, the first subparagraph shall not apply where the use is authorised by law to detect, prevent, investigate and prosecute criminal offences or it is necessary for the exercise of the right to freedom of expression and the right to freedom of the arts and sciences guaranteed in the Charter of Fundamental Rights of the EU, and subject to appropriate safeguards for the rights and freedoms of third parties. - 3a.
-The information referred to in paragraphs 1 to 3 shall be provided to natural persons in a clear and visible distinguishable manner at the latest at the time of the first interaction or exposure. - 4 Paragraphs 1, 2, 3 and 3a shall not affect the requirements and obligations set out in Title III of this Regulation- and shall be without prejudice to other transparency obligations for users of AI systems laid down in Union or national law.
+This obligation shall not apply to AI systems used for emotion recognition which are permitted by law to detect, prevent and investigate criminal offences, subject to appropriate safeguards for the rights and freedoms of third parties. in the context of criminal investigations. - 3.
+Users of an AI system that generates or manipulates image, audio or video content that appreciably resembles existing persons, objects, places or other entities or events and would falsely appear to a person to be authentic or truthful ('deep fake'), shall disclose that the content has been artificially generated or manipulated.

+However, the first subparagraph shall not apply where the use is authorised by law to detect, prevent, investigate and prosecute criminal offences or where the content is part of an evidently creative, satirical, artistic or fictional work or programme or it is necessary for the exercise of the right to freedom of expression and the right to freedom of the arts and sciences guaranteed in the Charter of Fundamental Rights of the EU, and subject to appropriate safeguards for the rights and freedoms of third parties.

+- 3a.
+The information referred to in paragraphs 1 to 3 shall be provided to natural persons in a clear and visible distinguishable manner at the latest at the time of the first interaction or exposure. - 4.
+Paragraphs 1, 2, 2a and 3 and 3a shall not affect the requirements and obligations set out in Title III of this Regulation- and shall be without prejudice to other transparency obligations for users of AI systems laid down in Union or national law.